Uck505/zero_day/README.md

-my very first push from vagrant
+my very first push from vagrant, so cool